muhammad-abdul-rehman1/study-time/deployment_guide.md

-# How to Deploy "Study Time" to Render (Free)
+# How to Deploy "Study Time" to Railway

 This guide will show you how to put your website online so your friends can use it.
-We will use **Render.com** because it is free and easy for Django apps.

 ## Prerequisites
 1.  **GitHub Account**: You need to upload your code to GitHub first.
-2.  **Render Account**: Sign up at [dashboard.render.com](https://dashboard.render.com/).
+2.  **Railway Account**: Sign up at [railway.app](https://railway.app/).

 ---